google/oauth2l/README.md

 ### reset

 Reset all tokens cached locally.
-We cache tokens previously retrieved tokens in the file `~/.oauth2l.token`.
+We cache previously retrieved tokens in the file `~/.oauth2l.token`.

 ```
 $ oauth2l reset